gear4s/totally-di/README.md

 1. Dependencies are registered with the __di-namic__ container
 2. The container must remain in scope for the lifetime of the application
 3. A "dependency tree" is created at the root/entry point of the application.
-For example this would be root __index.js__ file at of a typical Node application.
+For example this would be root __index.js__ file of a typical Node application.
 4. Their are 2 main functions on the container, with the following signatures:
     - `register(alias, dependency, ctorArgAliases, callback)`, where:
         - __alias__: